Daily Almanac for

 usage: not limited by law; "an absolute monarch"

-usage: expressing finality with no implication of possible change; "an absolute (or unequivocal) quarantee to respect the nation's authority"; "inability to make a conclusive (or unequivocal) refusal"
+usage: expressing finality with no implication of possible change; "an absolute guarantee to respect the nation's authority"

 usage: not capable of being violated or infringed; "infrangible human rights"